 - Hair growth;

 - Weight loss and body contouring;

 - Eye health.

-Rouge offers both full- and half-body panels, such as the Rouge Ultimate, the Rouge Pro, as well as the midsize Rouge Essential for larger targeted areas, so you can achieve improvements in a number of areas at once.
+Rouge offers both full- and half-body panels, such as the Rouge Ultimate and the Rouge Pro, so you can achieve improvements in a number of areas at once.
 And here’s a welcome bonus: many of our clients who purchase a panel for specific issues such as pain management report seeing favorable changes in unexpected ways, like brighter, firmer skin, or improved sleep.
 What surprise benefits will your red light therapy treatment uncover?

 What’s the Bottom Line?